borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

 The exam's goal is to test user's competence to:
 - Understand the various AWS database services
-- Recommend and design database solutions appropriate to satisfy specific requirements
+- Recommend and design database solutions appropriate to satisfy specific problem requirements

 AWS suggests that the examinee has:
 - Minimum of 5 years of experience working with relational and NoSQL databases, including on-prem and cloud based implementations